-If you are using Anymail's normalized status tracking, enter the url in your Mailgun dashboard on the "Webhooks" tab.
+If you are using Anymail's normalized status tracking, enter the url in the Mailgun webhooks dashboard.
+(Be sure to select the correct sending domain-Mailgun's sandbox and production domains have separate webhook settings.)

 Mailgun allows you to enter a different URL for each event type: just enter this same Anymail tracking URL for all events you want to receive: